PoCInnovation/Workshops/software/23.Starton/backend/README.md

 Your Job:

-    - Implement the create and getByUserId methods. we’ll see the rest later.
+    - Implement the create and getByUserId methods.
+We’ll see the rest later.

     - Test that the contract stores itself well for each user

 Pro tips:

-The mongo [findOne](https://mongoosejs.com/docs/api/model.html#model_Model.findOne), [create](https://mongoosejs.com/docs/api/model.html#model_Model.create), [save](https://mongoosejs.com/docs/api/model.html#model_Model-save), methods provided by the mongoose library in the NftShemma.ts will be very helpfull.
+The mongo [findOne](https://mongoosejs.com/docs/api/model.html#model_Model.findOne), [create](https://mongoosejs.com/docs/api/model.html#model_Model.create), [save](https://mongoosejs.com/docs/api/model.html#model_Model-save), methods provided by the mongoose library in the NftShema.ts will be very helpful.

 ## Step 2: Nft Release